 Contributions made by the employer for the employee’s long-term saving schemes or social benefits scheme as per statutory compliance are exempt from income tax.

-- Employee provident fund (EPF): The employer contributes 12 percent of basic salary against EPF.
+- Employee provident fund (EPF): The employer contributes 12 percent of the basic salary against EPF.
 It is a statutory obligation on the part of the employer.
-The employee gets the benefit of PF deduction (12% of basic) at their part.
+The employee gets the benefit of a PF deduction (12% of basic) on their part.
 The PF administration charges are to be borne entirely by the employer (0.50% of basic salary), which the employer needs to pay to RPFC in addition to 12 percent of basic salary.
-Contributions to the EPF scheme are obligatory for both the employer and the employee when the employee is earning up to INR 15,000 per month, and voluntary, when the employee earns more than this amount.
-If the pay of any employee exceeds this amount, the contribution payable by the employer will be limited to the amount payable on the first INR 15,000 only.
+Contributions to the EPF scheme are obligatory for the employer and employee when the employee earns up to INR 15,000 per month and voluntary when they earn more than this amount.

-- Employee state insurance (ESI): The employer needs to deposit 3.25 percent of gross salary of the employee in case employee’s gross salary is less than INR 21,000.
-Hence, employer keeps it as part of employee CTC.
-0.75 percent of gross gets deducted from the employee’s gross salary which decreases their in-hand salary by that amount.
+- Employee state insurance (ESI): The employer needs to deposit 3.25 percent of the gross salary of the employee in case the employee’s gross salary is less than INR 21,000.
+Hence, the employer keeps it as part of employee CTC.
+0.75 percent of gross gets deducted from the employee’s gross salary, which decreases their in-hand salary by that amount.
 There is no tax benefit associated with ESI contributions or deductions.

-- Gratuity: Gratuity is paid to the employee once employee completes five years of continuous service or in the case of employee death irrespective of completion of five years.
+- Gratuity: Gratuity is paid to the employee once the employee completes five years of continuous service or, in the case of employee death, irrespective of completion of five years.
 It is a statutory liability of the employer.
 Hence many employers keep this component as part of employee CTC.

 Statutory bonus